The Problem with Greenhouse Gas

 - Install dimmers (it's smart AND romantic) and remember to switch lights off when you're not in the room.

 The transportation sector accounts for 14 per cent of Saskatchewan's GHG emissions.
 Different transportation needs require different solutions for carbon reduction.

 Saskatchewan has a number of options and recommendations to help people reduce their personal carbon footprint.

-- The Idle Free Zone Program encourage staff, clients, and visitors at schools, health facilities, municipal offices, community and recreation centres and government offices to turn off their vehicles when not driving.
-This simple act saves gas, reduces GHG emissions and money.
+- The Idle Free Zone Program encourage staff, clients and visitors at schools, health facilities, municipal offices, community and recreation centres and government offices to turn off their vehicles when not driving.
+This simple act saves gas and money, and reduces GHG emissions.

 - Regina Car Share Cooperative and Saskatoon Car Share Co-operative provide convenient and affordable alternatives to owning a car.
 Car sharing gives you access to vehicles when you need them, without the responsibilities of ownership.